How can we help you?

 Are the casual sessions suitable for beginners?

 Yes, the casual sessions are suitable for all abilities.

-Can I bring a child to the casual sessions?
+Can I bring a child to the adult casual sessions?

 How busy are the casual sessions?

 It’s hard to tell how busy the sessions will be, however at the moment we limit the numbers to 12 people in these sessions, and there are two tutors.
 Sometimes if it’s busy you might have to wait a little while for a tutor to get you started, but once everyone is settled there’s plenty of help and support.

 How much are your firing fees?

 The first (biscuit) firing costs typically £2 to £4 for a pot about the size of your fist.
 The second (glaze) firing would typically be £5 to £7.
 These costs cover the cost of the clay, electricity, wear and tear on the kiln, the colours and glazes and the time it takes to pack and unpack the kiln.